 Two Wigner transformed quantities, $F(t, \vec{r}, \omega, \vec{k})=A_\pi (t, \vec{r}, \omega, \vec{k})f_\pi (t, \vec{r}, \omega, \vec{k})$, and

 where $\Gamma_\pi=-2\Im\Sigma^R_\pi$, completely determine the kinetic evolution of the given species.
-The spectral function given by (\ref{spec}) satisfies a general sum rule \cite{BM}
+The spectral function given by (\ref{spec}) satisfies a general sum-rule \cite{BM}

-In isospin-symmetric nuclear matter $\pi^{+}$, $\pi^{-}$ and $\pi^0$ mesons have essentially the same distributions, $A_\pi (\omega,k)=-A_\pi (-\omega,k)$ that simplifies the scheme of the separation of particle and antiparticle contributions.
+In the isospin-symmetric nuclear matter $\pi^{+}$, $\pi^{-}$ and $\pi^0$ mesons have essentially the same distributions, $A_\pi (\omega,k)=-A_\pi (-\omega,k)$ that simplifies the scheme of the separation of particle and antiparticle contributions.
 Thereby one can work with the quantities related to one particle species at positive frequencies.

 Above we extensively studied the dynamics of the condensate field.
 Now let us focus on the dynamics of the soft modes.
 Importance of taking into account width effects in description of the soft modes was emphasised in \cite{Knoll:1995gs,Knoll:1995nz}.
-As a specific example, consider the pion sub-system as a light admixture in a heavy baryon environment, neglecting the feedback of the pions onto the baryons ($m_\pi/m_N\simeq 1/7\ll 1$), i.e., neglecting the contribution from pion fluctuations.
-Within the above approximations the quantum kinetic equation for the pion distribution, $f_\pi$, in homogeneous and equilibrated baryon environment becomes \cite{Ivanov:2000ma}:
+As a specific example, let us consider the pion sub-system as a light admixture in a heavy nucleon environment, neglecting the feedback of the pions onto the nucleons ($m_\pi/m_N\simeq 1/7\ll 1$), i.e., neglecting the contribution from in-medium pion fluctuations.
+Within the above approximations the quantum kinetic equation for the pion distribution, $f_\pi\ll f_N$, in homogeneous and equilibrated nucleon environment becomes \cite{Ivanov:2000ma}:

-Here $X=(t,\vec{r})$, $\Gamma^\pi_{in}=i\Sigma^{-+}_\pi$, $B^\pi_{\mu}$ is defined as
+Here $\mu =0,1,2,3$, $X=(t,\vec{r})$, $\Gamma^\pi_{in}=i\Sigma^{-+}_\pi(f_N)$, $B^\pi_{\mu}$ is defined as

 The instability of the system can be discussed considering a weak perturbation, $\delta f_\pi$, of the equilibrium pion distribution, $f^{(0)}_\pi=\left[\exp(\omega/T)-1\right]^{-1}$, in the rest frame of the system.
 Linearizing Eq. (\ref{bath}) we find